deeri1x/public-instructions/topic-test-b-practice.md

 You will show that you can, under time-pressure:

-- [ ] solve a problem using a Stack.
 - [ ] solve a problem using a Queue.
 - [ ] use a Comparator to solve a problem.
 - [ ] implement a Comparator.